-1. Treason against the Confederate States shall consist only in levying war against them, or in adhering to their enemies, giving them aid and comfort.
-No person shall be convicted of treason unless on the testimony of two witnesses to the same overt act, or on
+1. Treason against the Confederate States shall com only in icvying war against them, or in adhering to the enemies, giving them aid and comfort.
+No person shall convicted of treason unless on the testimony of two witness to the same overt act, or on confession in open court.
+The Congress shall have power to declare the punis ment of treason, but no attainder of treason shall work or ruption of blood, or forfeiture except during the life of t person attained.

 ARTICLE IV.
 Section 1.

-1, Full faith and credit shall be given in each State to the public acts, records and judicial proceedings of every other State.
-And the Cougress may, by general laws, prescribe the manner in which such acts, records and proceedings shall be proved, and the ffeet thereof.
+1. Full faith and credit shall be given in each State to t public acts, records and judicial proceedings of every oth State.
+And the Congress may, by general laws, prescribe manner in which such acts, records and proceeding shall be proved, and the effect thereof.